hollasch/LSON/LSON.md

     {
         index: {
             'Gloss Div': {                // There are six legal string-delimeter pairs.
-                title: S                  // No need to quote strings that lack whitespace.
+                title: "S"                // No need to quote strings that lack whitespace.
                 "Gloss List": {
                     `Gloss Entry`: {
                         ID:      x112-223